Damiox/ecommerce-rest-spring-jpa/README.md

 ### Resources

-Excepting the `/login` API endpoint that is being used for authentication, the other API endpoints require a HTTP header to be passed in as parameter
+Excepting the `/login` API endpoint that is being used for authentication, all the other API endpoints require a HTTP header to be passed in as parameter in all requests.
-This HTTP header will have the name "Authorization" and the value will be the authentication token that was retrieved during the authentication transaction.
+This HTTP header will have the key name "Authorization" and the key value will be the authentication token that was retrieved during the authentication transaction (please see the `Authentication` section)`.
-Note: this token is a JWT token that is signed with a private key configured in the server, and it has the user information.
+Note: this token is a JWT token that is internally signed with a private key configured in the server, and it has the public user information on it.
 The idea behind this JWT token is to avoid going back to the database to validate whether a JWT token is valid or not, because that information is already contained in the token itself.
+There are several approaches for authentication such as Cookies, GUID tokens, OAuth2, etc... but we are choosing JWT for simplicity and scalability purposes.

 Note: we are using HATEOAS-oriented REST endpoints (https://en.wikipedia.org/wiki/HATEOAS), so you will find the possible operations to perform on resources while browsing the main endpoints: `/products` and `/categories`

 #### Products

-The list of Products is always a paginated result just in case.
+The list of Products is always a paginated result for scalability.

 URL: `/products`

 e.g. to get products: `curl -H "Authorization: XXXX" -X GET "http://localhost:8080/products"`
+Note: you need to replace `XXXX` with the token returned in the authentication process (please see the `Authentication` section for more information).

 #### Categories